 The Changing Face of Disability in the US Army: The Operation Enduring Freedom and Operation Iraqi Freedom Effect (2012).
 The American Academy of Orthopedic Surgeons, V.20, (suppl 1):523-530

 Non-battle injuries result in more medical evacuations than combat (2015).
-Veronique Hauschild, Injury Prevention Program, U.S. Army Public Health Command. "...the primary health threat to troops for more than two decades has been common muscle, joint, tendon/ligament and bone injuries like knee or back pain that are caused by running, sports and exercise-related activities such as basketball and weightlifting."
+Veronique Hauschild, Injury Prevention Program, Army Public Health Center. "...the primary health threat to troops for more than two decades has been common muscle, joint, tendon/ligament and bone injuries like knee or back pain that are caused by running, sports and exercise-related activities such as basketball and weightlifting."